Abhiroop25902/Video-AI-Upscaling/README.md

 # AI-Upscaling
-This uses EDSR to upscale a video by 3 times
+This uses EDSR to upscale a video by three times